sshniro/zap-docs/source/includes/contributing.md

 instead of passive voice (in which the grammatical subject of the sentence is the person or thing being acted upon), though there are exceptions.

     Example:

-    - Recommended: Send a query to the service.
-The server sends an acknowledgment.
+    - Recommended: Send a query to the scan service.
+The zap sends the status of the scanning process.

-    - Not recommended: The service is queried, and an acknowledgment is sent.
+    - Not recommended: The scan service is queried, and an status is sent.

 * In general, use second person in your docs rather than first person—"you" (sometimes implicit) instead of "we."